hummingbot/hummingbot/documentation/docs/developers/connectors/tutorial.md

   API_SECRET = "YYY" if API_MOCK_ENABLED else conf.binance_api_secret
   ```

-- Start the web app<br/>
+  - Start HummingWebApp<br/>
-  Configure the web app on what url host to mock and which end points to ignore.
-Start the web app.
+  Configure the web app on what url host to mock and which url paths to ignore, then start the web app.
   ```python
   @classmethod
   def setUpClass(cls):